"The beginning of your story does not determine the person you will become."

 In 2018, Mark founded a nonprofit, Specially Fit, which extends fitness training beyond Special Olympic athletes into schools across Central Florida.
 Today, Specially Fit is in over nine schools.
 Mark works with eight staffers and 20 volunteers to train over 400 students with disabilities every week.

-Mark has been recognized by channel Fox 13 with a Hometown Hero Award, nominated as Tampa Bay’s 40 under 40, and is a participant in 2019 Leadership Brandon.
-He lives in Riverview, Florida.
+Mark has been recognized by channel Fox 13 with a Hometown Hero Award, nominated as Tampa Bay’s 40 under 40.